We’ll check it in a few minutes.

 Visibility context

-How crowded is the category?
-The same viewer count can mean very different visibility.
+How crowded is the category and time slot?
+The same viewer count can mean very different visibility depending on competition density.

 Turn trends into actions (the safe way)